luke-sutton/Writerside-Web-Dev-Notes/topics/Client-and-Server-Side-Validation.md

 public string Title { get; set; } = string.Empty;
 ```

 Other validations can be added here as well.
-For example we can set a string length requirement using the
+For example, we can set a string length requirement using the
 `StringLength` attribute

 ```C#